-There are many great reasons to replace a control arm assembly.
+There are many great reasons to replace a front or rear control arm assembly.
 The most common reason is because either the bushing or the ball joint is worn out.
 Replacing either of these parts individually is typically a regrettable nightmare after realizing that rust always wins, special tools are needed, and it is five times the amount of labor than replacing the entire control arm assembly.
 Another really common reason to for a control arm replacement is due to improper towing of the vehicle.
 Some inconsiderate tow trucks will latch their hooks onto a control arm which easily bends it into a pretzel.
 This is quite thrilling because it isn't always obvious that it is bent immediately after.
 Usually the car will have a slight pull in one direction or the nearest tire will start wearing in a strange fashion.
 Diagnosing this can be a bit tough too because the control arm assembly may look completely fine, until you compare it to a new one.
 When you do, the "AH HA!" moment happens, and the world becomes a better place.
 The last good reason to for a control arm replacement is due to an accident.
 Whenever a vehicle suffers damage to the wheel area, control arm damage is inevitable.
 Although they are extremely strong, they don't stand a chance of staying straight during an impact.

 Replacing Control Arms